nzzdev/Storytelling-Styleguide/pages/style/elections.md

 src: "assets/elections/parliamentSeats@1x.png 1x, assets/elections/parliamentSeats@2x.png 2x"
 ```

 Choose the semi-circle layout depending on the space available in print.
-If the graphic is made for 2 or more columns, annotate sectors directly and, if possible, use party abbreviations the reader is used to.
-If the exact number of seats is an important detail, set it next to the party title and put the seat changes in brackets.
+If the graphic is made for 2 or more columns, annotate sectors directly.
+If possible, use party abbreviations the reader is familiar with.
+If the exact number of seats is an important detail, denote it next to the party title and put the seat change in brackets.
 Use connection lines to annotate small sectors.
-If too many small sectors are stacked together use a color legend.
+If there are too many small sectors stacked together use a color legend.

 ```image
 plain: true